katonic-dev/explainit/README.md

 ## QnA

 ### Q. What exactly the scope of the app is?
-A. By this app users can calculate Dataset Drift, Target Drift and Data Quality metrics to understand the Production / Real-World Data along with Training / Reference Data better to come to a decision.
+**A**.
+By this app users can calculate Dataset Drift, Target Drift and Data Quality metrics to understand the Production / Real-World Data along with Training / Reference Data better to come to a decision.

 ### Q. What does the input data look like?
-A. Input Data is nothing but your training and testing data.
+**A**.
+Input Data is nothing but your training and testing data.
 The training data will be used for the distribution comparision for the testing data.
 These input data should be passed as pandas dataframes.

 ### Q. What outputs does the app produce?
-A. App shows / produces the Statistical Information about the complete data (features + target) for drift analysis, Distribution Plots for each of the features to understand the data better, Contribution of each features on the target along with Correlations metrics.
+**A**.
+App shows / produces the Statistical Information about the complete data (features + target) for drift analysis, Distribution Plots for each of the features to understand the data better, Contribution of each features on the target along with Correlations metrics.

 ### Q. What decisions can the user make by using the app?
-A. With Drift Information from the app user can make some decisions:
+**A**.
+With Drift Information from the app user can make some decisions:
 > * Look for the quality data for the usecase.
 > * Make changes or train new models for production.
 > * Update the domain specific concepts to understand the real-world better for new models.